-- B. Lack of successful completion of remediation plan Student must meet with Program faculty to discuss competency issues.
-Student will be placed on academic probation and will not be approved for registration for additional clinical courses until remediation plan is achieved.
-Student will be reviewed for possible dismissal from Program. - C. Lack of successful completion of remediation plan Student may be subject to dismissal from Program. - 6.
-Demonstration of less than '2' (marginally acceptable) in one or more area on the overall Internship evaluation OR a recommendation of 'no' on the Internship evaluation stating the trainee has the knowledge and skills to practice competently as a professional counselor. - A. Internship Instructor will meet with off-site supervisor and student to discuss competency issues impacting clinical work.
+- A. Internship Instructor will meet with off-site supervisor and student to discuss competency issues impacting clinical work.
 Internship Instructor and student will draft formal remediation plan.
 Internship Instructor will discuss with off-site supervisor recommendation regarding continuation of clinical work (i.e., receiving In Progress in Practicum) and remediation plan. - B. Lack of successful completion of remediation plan Student must meet with Program faculty to discuss competency issues.
 Student will be placed on academic probation and will not be approved for registration for additional clinical courses until remediation plan is achieved.
 Student will be reviewed for possible dismissal from Program. - C. Lack of successful completion of remediation plan Student may be subject to dismissal from Program.

-7. Non-passing score on the comprehensive examination (CPCE).
+6. Non-passing score on the comprehensive examination (CPCE).

 - A. First non-passing score Student must re-take the complete written examination one time the following semester.
-The same examination taken the first time must be re-taken during the second attempt. - B. Second non-passing score Student may petition the Program faculty to complete the examination in an alternate format to be determined by the Program faculty, scheduled the following semester by Program faculty and student. - C. Third non-passing score (including the alternate format) Student will be dismissed from the Program. - 8.
-Demonstration of non-adherence to the School of Counseling Statement of Expectations.
+The same examination taken the first time must be re-taken during the second attempt. - B. Second non-passing score Student may petition the Program faculty to complete the examination in an alternate format to be determined by the Program faculty, scheduled the following semester by Program faculty and student.

+C. Third non-passing score (including the alternate format) - Student will be dismissed from the Program.

+7. Demonstration of non-adherence to the School of Counseling Statement of Expectations.